hayooniiiiii/hayooniiiiii/README.md

 ## 👋 About Me

 Hi there!
-I'm **Hayoon**, a developer who dreams of creating a world where **humans and computers communicate naturally**.
+I'm **Hayooni**, a developer who dreams of building a world where **humans and computers communicate seamlessly**.
-I love solving problems and building experiences that bring technology closer to people.
+I’m passionate about creating meaningful solutions that bridge the gap between people and technology.
-With a passion for continuous learning and growth, I aim to make a positive impact through software and innovation.
+Always ready to challenge myself, learn new things, and grow as a developer.
-Let’s connect technology with people, one line of code at a time! 🚀
+Let’s make tech more human-centered together! 🚀

 ---